holoviz/panel/examples/reference/custom_components/JSComponent.md

 You can display Panel components by defining `ClassSelector` parameters with the `class_` set to subtype of `_Viewable` or tuple of subtypes of `_Viewable`s.

-Lets start with the simplest example
+Lets start with the simplest example:

 ```python
 import param